wong-justin/fmin/README.md

 - other plugin function ideas: print width/height for img/video files, duration of audio/video files, batch rename selected? (eg. img_01, img_02, etc), copy cwd abs path to clipboard

+- for batch rename, consider opening vim/$editor buffer to let user macro their own filename pattern edits. thats what this file manager does in their demo video: https://github.com/sxyazi/yazi

 - keep command palette context dependent, eg. show up/down navigation in normal mode, but hide those and show others like esc keybind for filter mode

 - add filewatcher to cwd so tui live updates when files are added/removed/modified